NetZero Coffee and the Traceability Seal

 The label represents a new way to communicate impact, quality, and responsibility within the coffee supply chain.

-A traceability label certifies specific practices within the production process and records information that generates safety and trust.
+A traceability label certifies specific practices within the production process and records information that generates security and trust.

 In the case of the NetZero Label, it identifies coffees produced with biochar, a sustainable input that brings agronomic, environmental, and commercial benefits.
 The application is monitored and recorded in the field, ensuring real transparency and differentiating the coffee in the most demanding markets.